lneely/acme-claude/README.md

 ### Permission Management

-The unified Claude program provides fine-grained control over what tools Claude can use in each directory.
+The Claude program provides fine-grained control over what tools Claude can use in each directory.

 #### Accessing Permission Management